Skip to main content

 How ABAC Works

-An ABAC policy evaluates four categories of attributes:
+An ABAC policy evaluates four attribute categories:

 CategoryExamples